Genivia/RE-flex/doc/index.md

 </div>

-or a better approach is to generate a <i>`lex.yy.h`</i> header file with option `−−header-file` and use this header file in the yacc grammar specification:
+or a better approach is to generate a <i>`lex.yy.h`</i> header file with option `−−header-file` and use this header file in the Bison/Yacc grammar file:

 <div class="alt">
 ~~~{.cpp}